President of the International Olympic Committee: Kirsty Coventry (2025–present)

 Kirsty Coventry was elected President of the IOC on 20 March 2025, as the successor to Thomas Bach, at the 144th IOC Session in Pylos, Greece.
 She is the first female and first African IOC president.
+The 2026 Winter Olympics in Milan and Cortina d’Ampezzo, Italy was the first edition of the Olympics she presided over as IOC President.